 After doing business with a strange travel agent, a group of teenagers head out for a cabin in the Colorado woods.
 They accidentally crash their car while driving to the cabin, so, while the rest of the group set up the camping equipment, Vince leaves to attempt to locate the cabin.
 He instead finds the residence of a transvestite, Jake, who takes him captive.

 Meanwhile, Garret tells the group of the legend of psycho killer Myles DeCamp, and later that night, Toby’s throat is slit.
 He survives after the group cover his wounds with duct tape, but the next day, the murderer attacks April, hacking off her arm, and impales Roger…

 The slim ideas in Decampitated may have worked as a short but as a feature the material is over-stretched.
-And in back in the ’90s, using fear of transvestites is pretty lame.
+And even back in the ’90s, using fear of transvestites is pretty lame.
 Despite the aforementioned stylish shots and a few laughs that work, this attempt at a horror comedy is more likely to induce yawns than guffaws.